 Becoming a Secondary Education Teacher

-You will develop deep content knowledge in the subject(s) you plan to teach in sixth through twelfth grade (6-12), take courses on the most effective teaching practices, and experience a full-year, guided teaching internship in a public school after completing the bachelor’s degree.
+You will develop deep content knowledge in the subject(s) you plan to teach in seventh through twelfth grade (7-12), take courses on the most effective teaching practices that support equitable learning for all adolescents, and experience a guided teaching internship in a public school.

 We are guided by research about the critical role of expert subject matter knowledge in quality teaching.
-The research suggests that possessing general pedagogical skills is not enough.
 Teachers who know the content well have students who learn more.
-The knowledge such teachers possess, however, is not simply knowledge of the content.
-It is knowledge of how learners learn the content—what they struggle with, what they are likely to misunderstand, what questions they are likely to have—and knowledge and skills for designing instruction to capitalize on the way learners learn particular content.
+These teachers know how students learn—what they struggle with, what they are likely to misunderstand, what questions they are likely to have.
+They possess the knowledge and skills for designing instruction to capitalize on the ways learners learn particular content.

 The year-long internship is the capstone of MSU’s Secondary Teacher Preparation Program.
 You will work with a committed mentor teacher who will be there to guide you every step of the way.
 We place interns in our partner school districts across the state.